David Chiu (politician): Early life and career

-The eldest child of Taiwanese immigrant parents, Chiu was born in Cleveland, Ohio and grew up in Boston, Massachusetts, where he attended Boston College High School.
-Chiu graduated from Harvard University, where he received a bachelor's degree in government from Harvard College, a Master's Degree in public policy from Harvard's Kennedy School of Government, and a Juris Doctor degree from Harvard Law School.
+The eldest child of Taiwanese American immigrant parents, Chiu was born in Cleveland, Ohio, and grew up in Boston, Massachusetts, where he attended Boston College High School.
+Chiu graduated from Harvard University, where he received a B.A. in government from Harvard College, a Master of Public Policy (M.P.P.) from the Kennedy School of Government, and a Juris Doctor degree from Harvard Law School.

 In the mid-1990s, Chiu served as Democratic Counsel to the U.S. Senate Judiciary Committee's Constitution Subcommittee and aide to Senator Paul Simon to the Senate Budget Committee.
 After moving to San Francisco in 1996, Chiu worked as a law clerk for Judge James R. Browning of the United States Court of Appeals for the Ninth Circuit, as a criminal prosecutor at the San Francisco District Attorney's Office, and as a civil rights attorney at the Lawyers' Committee for Civil Rights.
 He later founded Grassroots Enterprise, an online communications technology company, and served as its chief operating officer and general counsel.
 He also served on the San Francisco Small Business Commission until he was elected supervisor in 2008.